ENhanced online security

-West Michigan Community Bank is proud to deliver the highest level of security for our On-Line Banking customers.
-And additional layer of security has been added to our log-in process.
-This will help ensure that your information is secure, protecting you from fraud and identity theft.
+West Michigan Community Bank is proud to deliver the highest level of security for our Online Banking customers.
+It's our priority to provide you with a secure website and Online Banking experience.

 How can I protect myself?

 Never share your password.
 Never give your password to anyone.
 Never write it down where anyone can find it or figure out what it is.
 Change your password often, and be sure that you do not use common words that are found in a dictionary, or numbers in a series.
 Try using unrelated words and numbers combined together.
 We require that your password be at least 8 characters in length and contain at least one alpha character.
 Never access the banking site from a computer that an untrusted individual may have access to.
-Treat your Access ID and password with more care than you use for your automated teller machine (ATM) or credit card personal identification number (PIN).
+Treat your Access ID and password with more care than you use for your ATM, debit card, or credit card PIN.
 With the PIN, you need to present the card.
 Here you only have the password.
 In addition, you should make sure that no one is physically watching as you enter your password.
-Also take standard precautions to keep your computer free from viruses as there are some that are used to capture your keystrokes.
+Also, take standard precautions to keep your computer free from viruses as there are some that are used to capture your keystrokes.

 Use the Log Out

 Please use our "Log Out" feature if you are going to be away from your computer for an extended period of time.
-The logout will end your session and you will be forced to submit your username and password before entering the Web site again.
+The logout will end your session and you will be forced to submit your username and password before entering Online Banking again.
 Shutting down your browser is also a good way of preventing others from using your access.

-After a period of inactivity your current session on the Web site will automatically timeout.
+After a period of inactivity your current session on Online Banking will automatically timeout.
 To restart your session, all you have to do is re-enter your username and password at the log in screen.

 Network Security and Monitoring